 One of the best tips for writing Google ads is to empathize with your audience.
 Put yourself in their shoes.
 What pain points do they have?
 How does your product solve them?
 How much is pricing a factor?

 Look at what those businesses have in their ads.
 What are they doing right?
 What can they do better?
-Answering these questions can help you formulate your plan of action.
+Answering these questions can help you formulate your plan of action when you create Google ads.

 If they’re winning ad space that you want, you must learn how to beat them.
 If their content is lacking, you can beat their ad rank with quality ad copy and win the bidding auction with a smaller budget.
 If they have a great ad, consider whether you can take it one step further.